 Urinary tract fistulas: A fistula is a connection or hole that forms between two organs.
 We treat rectourethral fistulas, also known as urinary rectal fistulas, between the urethra and the rectum, and urethral fistulas within the urinary tract.

 Our team has expertise in surgical therapies that decrease pain and restore the functioning of the lower urinary tract, helping you resume your normal activities and enjoy a healthy life.

-Hypospadias repair surgery: This procedure is used to correct a birth defect in the opening of the penis or repair complications arising from prior hypospadias repair.
+Hypospadias repair surgery: This procedure can correct a birth defect in the opening of the penis or repair complications arising from prior hypospadias repair.

 Plication: This surgery helps straighten a curvature in the penis by removing accumulated plaque or scar tissue around the organ.

-Penile device implantation: A device that helps straighten the penis during erection is implanted into the penis to help patients who have Peyronie's disease or erectile dysfunction.
+Penile device implantation: A device that helps straighten the penis during an erection is implanted into the penis to help patients with Peyronie's disease or erectile dysfunction.

 Penile grafting surgery: The plaque or scar tissue on the penis is removed and replaced with a graft of synthetic or biological material to correct the penile curvature formed by Peyronie's disease.

-Urethroplasty: This surgery is used to treat and remove urethral strictures.
+Urethroplasty: This surgery can treat and remove urethral strictures.
 The surgeon removes or widens the narrowed section of the urethra, which makes it easier to urinate.

 Learn more about urethroplasty

 Minimally Invasive Approach